A Study on Anxiety, Depression and Change in Outlook.

 The analysis showed a statistically significant increase in change in outlook score (p=.046), indicating significant post-traumatic growth from baseline to post-retreat (see Figure 3).
 The mean scores increased from 101.5 (SD= 18.6) to 110.4 (SD= 18.9).

-findings and next steps
+Interpreting the findings and next steps:

 The research findings detailed above suggest that attending the Resurface retreat was associated with improved anxiety, depression and change in outlook following trauma.
 However, some caution must be taken when interpreting the findings.
 Firstly, the structure of the Resurface retreat only accommodates for 10 individuals in order to provide a holistic treatment programme for the participants.
 In terms of research, this is a very small sample and lacks statistical power, therefore strong claims cannot be made based on the findings.